Nature’s masterpiece, the Philodendron Painted Lady, has a painterly blend of colors unlike any other plant.

 Watch out for signs of over-fertilization, like leaf burn, yellowing leaves, or a sudden drop of leaves.
 If you notice any of these issues, flush the soil with water to remove excess fertilizer and scale back on the frequency of fertilization.

-Propagating Philodendron Painted Lady is an easy way to multiply your plants and share them with friends.
+Propagating Philodendron Painted Lady is an easy way to multiply your plants and share them with friends (and trust me, they’re gonna want this one!).

 Propagating Philodendron Painted Lady by stem cuttings: